13 Things You NEED To Know About Maine Coons

 Trilling

+A sound between a meow and a purr.
 When your Maine Coon chirps and purrs at the same time, it ends like a question.
+It often shows contentment.

 Howling

-This an upsetting and unwanted behavioral trait that some Maine Coons will make, mainly if they are unneutered and unspayed.
+This is an upsetting and unwanted behavioral trait that some Maine Coons will make, mainly if they are unneutered and unspayed.

+The female Maine Coon cat howls when in heat.
 Males howl when they scent a female that is in heat.

 Crying